 - Early versions of the common emails one receives claiming that Bill Gates will give one money for forwarding the email to all one's friends as a test of his newly developed email tracking application often contain a blatant clue that the email is a hoax.
 The text often refers to the alleged email tracking system as the "Beta Email Tracking Application", which (of course) recursively acronyms to "BETA".

-- Inverting all the "X is not an Y." examples above is BIABI, which is a Brainfuck Interpreter.
+- Inverting all the "X is not an Y." examples below is BIABI, which is a Brainfuck Interpreter.

 - Cave - Cave automatic virtual environment